Developer Terms and Conditions

 11 TERM AND TERMINATION

-11.1 The Agreement comes into effect on the Commencement Date and, subject to early termination in accordance with the terms of clause 11.3, shall continue to be in force until the expiry of the Initial Term.
+11.1 The Agreement comes into effect on the Commencement Date and, subject to early termination in accordance with the terms of clause 11.3, will continue to be in force until the expiry of the Initial Term.
+Once the Developer achieves a cumulative total of 40 agent company installations, both Parties agree to enter into good faith negotiations to review and, if necessary, renegotiate the commercial terms of this Agreement.
+Such renegotiation may include adjustments to revenue shares, commission rates, or other financial terms.

-11.2 Upon expiry of the Initial Term and on each anniversary of the Commencement Date, the Agreement shall automatically renew for a subsequent Contract Year, subject to:
+11.2 Upon expiry of the Initial Term and on each anniversary of the Commencement Date, the Agreement will automatically renew for a subsequent Contract Year, subject to:

 11.2.1 early termination in accordance with the terms of clause 11.3; and

-11.2.2 a Party giving at least 1 months’ written notice to terminate the Agreement to the other Party, save that:
+11.2.2 a Party giving at least 1 month’s written notice to the other Party not to renew the Agreement, save that:

 (a) the Developer’s right to give such notice is subject to the Developer having paid all invoiced and non-disputed amounts on the date the notice is given; and